CSC-3380-Fall-2024/Team-12/README.md

 1. Before cloning, install Godot.
 This game is a godot project and requires Godot 4.3 - .NET version, the link can be found here for [Windows](https://godotengine.org/download/windows/) and [Mac](https://godotengine.org/download/macos/).
 There will also be a link at the bottom of the page for a tutorial to download and set up Godot.
 The .NET version is necessary because we programmed the game in C#, not GDScript.
 You also need to make sure you download the .NET SDK [here](https://dotnet.microsoft.com/en-us/download).
 2. Clone the repository
 3. In the Team-12 Repository navigate to the new-game-project folder.
 This contains all of the material we used for and implemented in our game.
-4. Towards the bottom of the folder there is a file named ‘project.godot’ and opening this file will open the entire project in the Godot game engine
+4. Towards the bottom of the folder there is a file named ‘project.godot’ and opening this file with godot will open the entire project in the Godot game engine
 5. Once in the Godot engine, all you have to do is click the small play arrow in the top right corner of the app and the game will run from the start screen.
 If you want to develop, work, or mess around with other scenes you can open the scene and click the 6th button from the left that looks like a play button in a clapperboard.

 **Controls:**